-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline 1-800-426-4791 or at www.epa.gov/safewater/lead.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women or young children.
+If you are concerned about lead in your water, you may wish to have the water tested.
+Information on lead in drinking water, testing methods, and steps to take to minimize exposure is available from the Safe Drinking Water Hotline 1-800-426-4791 or epa.gov/safewater/lead.